Public Anonymity Is Under Pressure From Facial Recognition

 misidentification.
 They spent time in jail.
 They lost jobs.
 They lost

 reputation.
-Because a computer said it was them.
+Because a computer-generated match was treated as strong evidence.
 The Chilling Effect When people know they're being watched: They attend fewer protests

 They avoid certain neighborhoods